More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Several factors influence memory test results:

-- RAM Amount: More RAM allows larger operations
+- RAM Amount: More RAM allows larger working sets without swapping

-- CPU Cache: L1/L2/L3 cache affects memory access
+- CPU Cache: L1/L2/L3 cache sizes affect memory access patterns

-For accurate results, close background applications and ensure sufficient available RAM.
+For accurate results, close background applications and ensure ample free RAM.

 What is a good memory speed score?